 — Liz Sly (@LizSly) January 29, 2018

 On Sunday, 28th January, the spokesperson for US Central Command, Air Force Col John Thomas, stated that implications of Global Heatmap are being monitored by the US military.
 We must not forget that Fitbit is widely used by military personnel for combating obesity.
-Around 2,500 Fitbits were distributed among military personnel by the Pentagon in 2013 under its pilot programme.
+Around 2,500 Fitbits were distributed among military personnel by the Pentagon in 2013 under its pilot program.

 However, the latest discovery reveals that anyone can attack or ambush troops based upon the information received through the map.
 It is true that Strava’s Global Heat Map doesn’t actually leak the exact location of military bases but it does provide excessive information, which isn’t revealed by Google Maps as the latter shows only roads and buildings.